-- Spare change and cash for raffles, carnival games etc.
+- Spare change and cash for extra chances for raffles and prizes

 - A picnic blanket and lawn chairs for your crew

-- Anything that helps you reduce your waste (reusable water bottle, cloth napkins, straws etc.)
+- Anything that helps you reduce your waste (reusable water bottle, cloth napkins, reusable straws etc.)

 There are many voices out there that claim to help you reduce your carbon footprint.
 Project Neutral is one of the only practical tools that tells you your personal carbon footprint based on local data AND offers you actions you can take to reduce it.
 Our personal carbon footprint comes primarily from transportation, homes, and food.
 Decarbonizing our lifestyle is actually quite simple!

 For transportation, shrinking your carbon footprint is a two step process.
 The first stage involves reconsidering your travel needs.
 Some trips may be possible by active transportation such as biking.
 Public transit may work for trips within your city.
 Have you tried carpooling or car-sharing for some journeys?

 You’re out of office meetings can be offset by using teleconferencing tools.
 If a personal vehicle is still necessary, choosing the smallest electric vehicle that meets your requirements can help you achieve zero emissions for transportation.
 Here in Ontario, our electricity comes largely from a clean electricity grid which does not produce significant amounts of greenhouse gas emissions.
 As a consequence, emissions associated with driving an electric vehicle are negligible, especially if it is recharged during off-peak hours.